cconn8/NFT-Project/README.md

         NFT Max Supply (sets the limit on the max supply of NFT - can't be changed later) NFT Max Mint Amount (sets the number of mints allowed (ie. purchases of the data))
     - Functions: Mint, Withdraw, Transfer etc..
+    - Once configuration changes have been made to the smart contract
+        - ctrl-all the file and go to remix.ethereum.org (public IDE) to interact directly with the smart contract (ie. Mint the contract on the blockchain - testnet)

+11/07/2022 - nft preperation/upload to IPFS
+* Create test IPFS store using a simple jpeg photo (later IoT data will be stored)
+* NOTE - IPFS pinning.
+To ensure always available data, the data needs to be pinned using a service (pinata) or using local IPFS node to store (pin) the file
+* Created two folders locally on my machine under storage folders in NFT project directory (1. art (nft image) folder, 2. metadata folder)
+    - stock images used from [https://www.istockphoto.com/vector/glowing-neon-line-electric-car-and-electrical-cable-plug-charging-icon-isolated-on-gm1371031659-440451276] - not licensed
+* Created json metadata template containing fields: Name, description, image, edition, image attributes

+    - //note: may need to include another address for the data and have an image to represent the NFT
+    - //attributes are image attributes, what makes the images unique (colours, facial expressions, changes etc.)

+* Installed IPFS